awslabs/landing-zone-accelerator-on-aws/source/mkdocs/docs/sample-configurations/standard/overview.md

 The sample [network configuration file](https://github.com/awslabs/landing-zone-accelerator-on-aws/blob/main/reference/sample-configurations/lza-sample-config/network-config.yaml) may make use of [RFC1918](https://tools.ietf.org/html/rfc1918) addresses (e.g. `10.1.0.0/16`) and [RFC6598](https://tools.ietf.org/html/rfc6598) (e.g. `100.96.250.0/23`) for various networks; these will be labeled accordingly.
 Any specific range or IP shown is purely for illustration purposes only.

+### Preventative Controls

+This sample configuration leverages Service Control Policies (SCPs), a feature of AWS Organizations, to implement scalable preventative controls across multi-account environments.
+The current design assumes that AWS Control Tower is deployed without its built-in [region deny capabilities](https://docs.aws.amazon.com/controltower/latest/userguide/region-deny.html).
+For organizations requiring the ability to restrict operations in governed regions, we recommend creating a custom [region deny policy](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps_examples_general.html#example-scp-deny-region) and incorporating it into one of the existing Service Control Policies.

+This approach offers greater flexibility and granular control over regional access, while maintaining the robust governance framework provided by AWS Organizations.
+By tailoring the region deny policy to your specific needs, you can effectively manage access across your multi-account structure, ensuring compliance with your organization's security and operational requirements.

 ### Customer Naming

 This document will make no reference to specific AWS customers.
 Where naming is required (e.g. in domain names), this document will use a placeholder name as needed; e.g. `example.com`.